GuildEducationInc/devops-doc-internship-learning-plan/09-Helm.md

     1. What namespace did it install into?
     2. How would you install it into a different namespace?
     3. List the pods
-5. What if you want to configure the chart outside other than the defaults?
+5. What if you want to install the chart with custom values instead of the defaults?
-    1. Use `helm inspect stable/redis` to see the templates and parameters and configuration information.
-Sometimes that is overwhelming so commonly, you can use the [documentation](https://github.com/helm/charts/tree/master/stable/redis).
+    1. Use `helm show values bitnami/redis` to see the templates and parameters and configuration information.
+Sometimes that is overwhelming so commonly, you can use the [documentation](https://github.com/bitnami/charts/tree/master/bitnami/redis).
     2. Lets install the chart again, but with `rbac.create` turned on.
 This will configure the chart to create rbac roles and bindings for the redis pods.
         ```bash
         # Notice the --set command which sets the values from the command line